-- Child reaches the age of majority (support may be required for a longer period if the child has special needs or is in college)
+- The child reaches the age of majority (support may be required for a longer period if the child has special needs or is in college)

-- Child is declared emancipated by a court
+- The child is declared emancipated by a court

 - Parental rights and responsibilities are terminated